PoolloverNathan/strin-spec/index.md

 ### `02` Disconnect Response
 [Disconnect Response]: #02-disconnect-response
-Acts as an acknowledgement of [Disconnect].
-Servers **MUST NOT** perform any action except sending this packet immediately after a [Disconnect].
-Further packets, if any, **MUST NOT** be sent before this packet.
+This acknowledges a client's disconnection.
+This packet **MUST** be the first packet sent by the server after it receives a [Disconnect].
+Servers **MUST NOT** send any [Server Data] packets on this connection afterwards.
+Servers are incapable of preventing disconnection.

 ~~~rs
 struct DisconnectResponse {